kiraventom/TgBackupSearch/README.md

-# App for recognizing text from Telegram channels media
+# Telegram channel media OCR

 ### Features
 - Runs OCR on the visual media in the channel: photos, videos (paid media are not supported)